spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/palette-rbac.md

 access.
 When a user is assigned a Resource role, they can only access resources that match the Resource Filter.

-To illustrate ABAC with Resource roles, consider a scenario where you have a Resource role called **security-enforcer** that has the permissions `clusterProfile.update`.
+To illustrate ABAC with Resource roles, consider a scenario where you have a Resource role called **security-enforcer** that has the permission `clusterProfile.update`.
 This Resource role is paired with a Resource Filter that specifies the attribute, Tag, with a value `prodAllowed`.
-When a user is assigned the **security-enforcer** role, they can only update cluster profiles that have the attribute `prodAllowed`.
+When a user is assigned the **security-enforcer** role, they can only update cluster profiles that have the tag `prodAllowed`.

 :::info

-In the example provided, assume the user with the Resource role assigned has other permissions required to view projects, and to list cluster profiles.
+In the example provided, assume the user with the Resource role assigned has other permissions required to view projects and list cluster profiles.
 For brevity, these permissions are not listed.

 :::

-In the diagram below, the Resource role, **security-enforcer**, is allowed to update the cluster profile in Project A, with the tag `prodAllowed`.
-If the user attempts to update the cluster profile in Project B, that lacks the tag, `productionAllowed`, the operation is denied.
-If the cluster profile in Project B had the tag, `prodAllowed`, the user would have been able to update the cluster profile.
+In the diagram below, the Resource role **security-enforcer** is allowed to update the cluster profile in Project A, which has the tag `prodAllowed`.
+If the user attempts to update the cluster profile in Project B, which lacks the tag `productionAllowed`, the operation is denied.
+If the cluster profile in Project B had the tag `prodAllowed`, the user would be able to update the cluster profile.

 ![ABAC with Resource roles](/user-management_palette-rback_abac_example.webp)